Mobile Phones: Acceptable Use Policy

 • Listening to music through headphones will not be allowed in any lesson.
 Music may be played by the class teacher to improve ambience for learning but will be done through the main speakers.

 • Students who infringe the rules will have their phone confiscated and sent to student services immediately.
-Phones will be kept in named envelopes in the student services safe.
+Phones will be named and kept in student services .

 • Students arguing with any member of staff over a mobile phone infringement will be dealt with very seriously.
 Members of staff have been asked to implement the policy consistently and therefore there should be no cause for argument.